infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Storytelling/Want vs Need.md

 - Drives the ==THEME==
 - the HEARTS (connection between character and audience)
 - Universal (often might teach the audience a lesson)
+- The thing they need to figure out about themselves in order to get the want